pflanze/website/README.md

 Run the server via `cargo run --release --bin website`, it expects TLS keys (set the `TLSKEYSFILEBASE` env var) and to bind on low port numbers unless `IS_DEV=1` is set.

-## Debugging

-### Tracing HTML origin

-When the `AHTML_TRACE` env var is set to a true value or the empty string, every HTML element that doesn't already have a `title` attribute will gain one that contains a backtrace from the location where the constructor for that element is called.
-This allows to trace back to the code that generated the element in question.
-Important: build in debug mode or the backtrace will be useless.

 ## License